Plugins

 configure({ plugins }) - Use the shared instance in tests

-The plugin is created lazily on first access during test execution.
+The client is created lazily on first access during test execution.

 Example

-import { configure, definePlugin, test } from "@glubean/sdk";
+import { configure, defineClientFactory, test } from "@glubean/sdk";

 const myClient = (opts: { endpointKey: string }) =>